-The Wyoming State Board of Vocational Education (WSB-VE) was presented with the proposed Perkins V plan for Wyoming at their November, 2019 meeting for comments.
+The Wyoming State Board of Vocational Education (WSB-VE) was presented with the proposed Perkins V plan for Wyoming at their November, 2019 and January 2020 meetings for comments.
 The proposed plan will be submitted to the WSB-VE again in March, 2020 after all of the public comment periods have been held and the feedback incorporated into the proposed Wyoming Perkins V plan for their final approval before it is submitted.